 - 28. Each area of the Trust must undertake an ongoing and robust assessment of risks that may have an impact upon the delivery of high quality, effective and safe care. - 29.
 Responsibilities and accountability for risk management is the responsibility of all staff and formal governance processes map out the escalation route of risks.
 To support the governance and escalation process.
-Appendix 3 sets out the specific risk management responsibilities of specific staff. - 30.
-All managers are expected to make risk management a fundamental part of their approach to clinical and corporate governance and have the authority and responsibility for health and safety and the effective management of risks including the reporting and management of incidents and serious occurrences within their teams, services or departments.
+Appendix 3 sets out the specific risk management responsibilities of specific staff.

+30. All managers senior staff are expected to make risk management a fundamental part of their management of incidents and serious occurrences within their teams, services or departments.
 They have the authority to assess and manage risks and directly manage risks graded very low to moderate reporting to their directors on completion.
 Their specific duties include: